-The state property tax rate of 21 cents per \$100 of assessed market value applies to real property only.
+The state property tax rate of 8.4 cents per \$100 of assessed market value applies to real property only.
 It is imposed annually on all taxable land and improvements.
-The tax is applied to an assessed value equal to the estimated market value adjusted by the "growth factor".
+The tax is applied to an assessed value.

 The Maryland Department of Assessments and Taxation makes assessments.
 Real property for state and county tax purposes is assessed according to a three-year assessment schedule.
 A physical review of each property is made every three years.
 Reassessments are updated on the basis of an analysis of sales, cost and rental data in the area.
 The amount of the increase in the established market value of one-third of the properties reassessed each year is phased in over a three-year period.
 A decline in assessed value, however, becomes effective in the first year.
-The percentage of assessed value to market value, referred to as the "growth factor," is 40 percent of market value on a state-wide basis.
-Effective in fiscal year 2002, real property will be assessed at 100% of its value instead of the 40% growth factor.
-In order to accommodate this change, all tax rates will be divided by a factor of 2.5.
+Effective in fiscal year 2002, real property is assessed at 100% of its value instead of the previously 40% growth factor.
+In order to accommodate this change, all tax rates were divided by a factor of 2.5.

 Residential property owners are entitled to an assessment limitation tax credit.
-For state tax purposes, this is a credit against property taxes equal to the tax rate, times that part of the 1999-2000 total assessment greater than 110 percent of the 1998-1999 assessment.
+For state tax purposes, this is a credit against property taxes equal to the tax rate, times that part of the 2001 total assessment greater than 110 percent of the 2000 assessment.
 County and municipal governments may choose a percentage amount lower than 110 percent of assessment.